bihealth/kiosc-server/docs/source/apps_containers.rst

 Environment & Environment Secret Keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Names of sensitive environment variables can be entered in the ``Environment secret keys`` field.

-If you have set an ``environment`` and registered ``environment_secret_keys``, the value of the corresponding items in the environment dictionary are displayed as ``<masked>``, indicating that they are available to the system but are not displayed for security reasons.
+If you have set an ``environment`` and registered ``environment_secret_keys``, the value of the corresponding items in the environment dictionary are displayed in Kiosc as ``<masked>``, indicating that they are available to the system but are not displayed for security reasons.
+However, they will still be visible in plain in the container environment.

 State
 ^^^^^